sph-mn/sph-sc-lib/readme.md

 ### memory usage
-the memory allocated for the set is at least the requested size times set_factor, possibly rounded to a next higher prime. set size factor approaching 1 leads to more efficient memory usage, with 1 being the lowest possible, where only as much space as the elements need by themselves is allocated. the downside is that the insert/delete/search performance is more likely to approach and reach o(n).
+the memory allocated for the set is at least the requested size times set_factor, possibly rounded to a next higher prime. one is the minimum set size factor with the least memory usage. greater sizes reduce the possibility of collisions and thereby increase access performance.

 ## modularity and implementation
 * declared "name##_t" set types are structures (.size, .values). "values" is a one-dimensional array that stores values at indices determined by a hash function